Law of Equity

 All those in relevant industries who may find themselves at risk of collective group action, including manufacturers, hospitality management organisations and airlines, should be aware of these trends for future-proofing their businesses, particularly in terms of minimisation of legal risks where possible.
 Consumers and those in the wider general public who may seek to utilise the growing opportunities offered by the various legislative frameworks should be aware of their rights under these mechanisms.

-Representative actions under Part 19.6 of the English Civil Procedure Rules (CPR) are proving to be an increasingly popular route by which claims may be brought on an opt-out basis for damages stemming from breaches of data protection law.
+Representative actions under Part 19.6 of the CPR are proving to be an increasingly popular route by which claims may be brought on an opt-out basis for damages stemming from breaches of data protection law.

 Following Mr Lloyd’s appeal, the Court of Appeal (CA) permitted the use of the opt-out representative action procedure, reversing the lower court’s decision that the action had not met the requirements of a representative action and granting Mr Lloyd permission to serve a representative action on Google in the US on behalf of approximately 4.4 million iPhone users.

-Google’s appeal of the CA’s decision was heard by the UK Supreme Court (UKSC) at the end of April 2021 in which the court was asked to determine three key issues, the latter two being relevant to collective redress mechanisms more generally:
+Google’s appeal of the CA’s decision was heard by the UK Supreme Court (UKSC) at the end of April 2021 when the court was asked to determine three key issues, the latter two being relevant to collective redress mechanisms more generally:

 In August 2021, after initially refusing to grant a CPO to allow a collective action to proceed, the CAT re-considered Mr Merricks’ application and approved certification of the class in the Merricks v Mastercard (2021) CAT 28 competition action, allowing the claim to proceed as a collective proceeding.
 The case concerns the claim that Mastercard contravened competition law for almost 16 years by charging excessive "interchange fees" – fees paid by businesses when transactions are made using a Mastercard – which ultimately, it is alleged, resulted in higher prices being charged to consumers.
 The claim was brought on behalf of all UK shoppers – unless they choose to opt out – and will affect anyone who was living in the UK and of working age between 1992 and 2008, even if they did not have a Mastercard.
 The claim is worth approximately GBP14 billion.
 Arguably, the CAT certification has potentially opened the floodgates for similar large-scale competition actions and has set a precedent for what is potentially the largest damages award in legal history.